pflooky/data-caterer/README.md

 - Data cleanup after run
   - Save data into parquet files.
 Can read and delete when needed
   - Have option to delete directly
+  - Have to do in particular order due to foreign keys
 - Relationships/constraints between fields
   - e.g. if transaction has type purchase, then it is a debit
   - if country is Australia, then country code should be AU